 •Academic Scholarships • Performing and Creative Arts Scholarship • Sporting Scholarship

-Closing date for all 2018 scholarships is Friday, 17th February 2017 at 4.00pm (Australian Eastern Standard Time).
+Closing date for all 2020 scholarships is Friday 22 February 2019 at 4.00pm (Australia Eastern Standard Time).

-Scholarship CriteriaTo gain and maintain an academic, arts or sporting scholarship students must have achieved a high standard in their field, as demonstrated by objective criteria, such as examinations and/or official competitions; be able to demonstrate that they are of good character and in good standing with their school, demonstrate that they actively contribute to their school (and maybe wider) community through their field of giftedness.
+Scholarship CriteriaTo gain and maintain an Academic, Performing Arts, Visual Arts or Sporting Scholarship students must have achieved a high standard in their field, as demonstrated by objective criteria, such as examinations and/or official competitions; be able to demonstrate that they are of good character and in good standing with their school, demonstrate that they actively contribute to their school (and maybe wider) community through their field of giftedness.

 Performing Arts Scholarships

 Scholarships are awarded to students who have achieved a high level in Music, Visual Arts or Speech and Drama.

 Current students at St Andrews need to have achieved at least a Silver Cultural Award the previous year to be eligible for application.
 The criteria for a Silver Cultural Award is to successfully achieve Grade 5 or above in Music, Dance, Speech and Drama Exams together with involvement in cultural groups/activities throughout the year.
 Successful scholarship students are then expected to maintain a Silver Cultural Award annually.